-Summary: Air pollution and global warming will ascend to the top cause of death in the next three decades, say researchers from the University of Southern California.
-The scientists add that the polluted air will lead to a rise in lung disease, heart attacks, and strokes.
-[This article first appeared on the LongevityFacts.com website.
+Summary: Air pollution and global warming will ascend to the top cause of death in the next three decades, leading to a rise in premature deaths dues to lung disease, heart attacks, and strokes.
+[This article first appeared on the LongevityFacts and was updated on March 24, 2018.
 Author: Brady Hartman.]

-A pair of expert scientists from the University of Southern California (USC) in Los Angeles says that global warming and air pollution will ascend to the top cause of death due to “ischemic heart disease, stroke, cancer, chronic lower respiratory disease.”
+A pair of expert scientists from the University of Southern California (USC) in Los Angeles says that global warming and air pollution will ascend to the top cause of death due to heart disease and stroke, cancer, and chronic lower respiratory disease.

 Citing cite nearly a dozen studies on the effects of air pollution on human health, experts Caleb E. Finch, Ph.D. a molecular biologist and Edward L. Schneider, MD predict that

 “environmentally associated diseases will rise to the top by 2050.”

 This adds to the other scientific reports which show that air pollution readily crosses borders to affect people living in cleaner Western nations.
 Moreover, additional research shows that deaths due to air pollution have nearly doubled in the past eight years, causing 16% of all global deaths in 2015.
 An alarming trend that backstops the predictions of the USC researchers.

 The USC researchers say that the coming 50% rise in fossil fuel use in the next three decades – accompanied by a similar surge in air pollution and global warming – will make our polluted environment the number one killer on the planet, surpassing all other causes of death.
 Finch and Schneider say

 “We are deeply concerned about health consequences of the global changes in air pollution, warming, and rising coastal waters.” adding “Global fossil fuel use continues as the main source of energy into the foreseeable future, and by 2040 is predicted to increase by 50%.”